SLISEMAP: Supervised dimensionality reduction through local explanations: Introduction

 \section{Introduction}

-In the past 20 years one of the major developments in the area of unsupervised learning is the development of manifold visualization methods.
-The trend that started from ISOMAP in 2000 \citep{isomap} has resulted to hundreds of methods to be developed, popular examples of which include methods such as t-SNE \citep{vandenmaaten2008} and UMAP \citep{2018arXivUMAP}.
-The manifold visualization methods have proven to be invaluable tool in exploring and understanding complex data sets, for example such that occur in genetics \citep{kobak2019,diaz2021}.
+In the past 20 years, manifold visualisation methods are a major development in the area of unsupervised learning.
+The trend that started from ISOMAP in 2000 \citep{isomap} has resulted in hundreds of methods to be developed, popular examples of which include methods such as t-SNE \citep{vandenmaaten2008} and UMAP \citep{2018arXivUMAP}.
+Manifold visualisation methods can be used to embed data into typically two or three dimensions while preserving some of the relevant features of the data.
+These methods have proven to be invaluable and central to exploring and understanding complex datasets in fields from genetics \citep{kobak2019,diaz2021} to astronomy \citep{anders2018dissecting} and linguistics \citep{levine2020sensebert}.

-Another recent development is explainable artificial intelligence (XAI), where the objective is to understand and explore black box supervised learning algorithms, see \citet{guidotti:2018:a} for a recent survey.
-However, most of the work in XAI has been related to classification, there are fewer examples on regression problems.
-The explanation methods can be roughly divided into global methods and local methods.

-Global methods try to explain the global behaviour of classifiers by constructing a global understandable surrogate model that approximates the complex classifier.
-The drawback of the global approach is that for complex enough classifiers there is no simple surrogate model that would replicate the classifier with a reasonable fidelity.
+Another recent development is explainable artificial intelligence (XAI), where the objective is to understand and explore {\em{black box}} supervised learning algorithms; see \citet{guidotti:2018:a} for a recent survey.
+The explanation methods can roughly be divided into {\em global} and {\em local} methods.
+Global methods try to explain the global behaviour of a supervised learning method by constructing a global understandable ({\em{white box}}) surrogate model that approximates the complex black box model.
+The drawback of the global approach is that for a sufficiently complex model, there is no simple surrogate model that would replicate the full model with a reasonable fidelity.

-An alternative approach is not even try global explanations, but only try to make a simple model that explains how a particular data point is classified.
-These methods are called local: their advantage is that it is often possible to give high-fidelity interpretable local explanations, but obvious disadvantage being that an explanation that is good for one data point may be useless for most of the other data points.
+The alternative is local explanations that focus on how individual data items are classified or regressed.
+The advantage is that it is often possible to give high-fidelity interpretable local explanations, and the obvious disadvantage is that an explanation that is good for one data item may be useless for the other data items.
+A common model-agnostic approach for local explanations is to locally approximate the black box model with an interpretable white box model.
+These white box models are used to better understand the decision process by, e.g., showing which variables affect the outcome and how to achieve a different outcome.

-In this paper, we will combine the above two developments, namely the manifold visualizations and local explanations to obtain {\em global} explanations {\em and} manifold visualizations of the model spaces of arbitrary black box supervised learning algorithms.
+In this paper, we combine the above two developments, namely, manifold visualisations and local explanations, to obtain {\em global} supervised manifold visualisations of the space of {\em local} explanations by using outputs of various black box supervised learning algorithms.
+We call the algorithm {\sc slisemap}.